Family Building Path: Foster Care

 Myth #2

-Only heterosexual, married couples can adopt from foster care.
-The Dave Thomas Foundation for Adoption addresses this one best.
-“Families who adopt are as unique and diverse as the children in their care, and children in foster care do not need to wait for some specific notion of family.”
+Only heterosexual and married couples can adopt from foster care.
+Our friends at the Dave Thomas Foundation for Adoption address this best.
+“Families who foster or adopt are as unique and diverse as the children in their care, and children in foster care do not need to wait for some specific notion of family.”
 There are all kinds of loving families.
 In fact, same-sex couples are four times more likely to adopt a child than opposite-sex couples.
 And nearly a third of adoptive children live in single-parent homes.
 The bottom line is that children in foster care need adults who will commit to caring for them, to understanding the trauma they have experienced and to supporting them.

 Myth #3

 Some states prevent same-sex couples from adopting.
 This one does have roots in reality.
 It is true that each state creates its own laws regarding foster care and adoption, and it’s also true that some states continue to permit discrimination by child welfare agencies that do not receive federal funding.
-However, today same-sex couples can become foster parents and can adopt children in every state.
-It may be more challenging to find a welcoming agency in certain areas, but it is possible.
+However, LGBTQ+ couples and singles can become parents through foster care in every state.
+Those living in the most conservative state just need to make sure to find agencies and professionals who do not discriminate against LGBTQ+ family-building.

 Myth #4